MikeDigitize/JSFundamentals/README.md

 foo.b();
 ```

-Now the bar function is called not in the global scope but in the scope of <code>foo</code> which also has a variable <code>a</code> declared within it.
+Now the bar function is called not in the global scope but in the scope of <code>foo</code> which also has a variable <code>a</code> declared on it.
 When bar is called <code>this</code> is assigned to the call site, which is <code>foo</code>, and <code>a</code> is looked up against this call site and not the global object as it was previously.

 When determining context, the default rule is the last to be considered.
 Other ways of determining context take precedence over the default rule.
 Take the following example of a constructor function: